UPPMAX/linux-command-line-201/docs/sessions/intro.md

 ## Evaluation

 - This course is running for the first time and we would very much like some input on how we did so we can develop and improve the course.
-Here is the link to the evaluation survey:
+- Here is the link to the evaluation survey: <a href="https://forms.office.com/e/dNviziEA6c" target="_blank">https://forms.office.com/e/dNviziEA6c</a>